GIScience/climate-action-traffic-emissions/README.START.md

 3. Refactor the name of the package itself ([plugin_blueprint/](plugin_blueprint)).
    Rename it to the project name you have defined above in your `pyproject.toml`.
 4. Your plugin directory is also copied to the Docker container we use for deployment.
-   Therefore, you have to change the name also in the [Dockerfile.Kaniko](Dockerfile.Kaniko).
+   Therefore, you have to change the name also in the [Dockerfile](Dockerfile).
 5. Finally, update your plugin name and details in [README.md](README.md).

 ### Plugin icon